Bachelor of Molecular Sciences

 Bachelor of Molecular Sciences and Master of Bioinformatics

-Develop biological and analytical knowledge and skills in the area of genomics and other 'omic' data to inform basic human science questions relating to health, disease and our changing environment.
+Develop biological and analytical knowledge and skills in the area of genomics and other 'omic' data to inform basic human science questions relating to health, disease, agriculture and our changing environment.

 Bachelor of Molecular Sciences and Master of Biomedical Science